owhite/balancing-robot-notes/DOCS/jitter_testing.md

 - Jitter measured in **sub-µs range**, with only rare small spikes.
 - Demonstrates loop timing is stable enough for deterministic FOC.
 - Workflow (ESC pin toggle → Teensy capture → Python plots) provides a **portable jitter analyzer** for real-time firmware validation.
+- This will be useful to test if other changes to MESC code have a negative impact